ajeferson/CrazyTrain/README.md

-# CrazyTrain
+# Crazy Roller Coaster
-This is the Operational Systems Threads project, the Crazy Train projetct, in which passengers can take a trip on a train according to the following rules:
+This is the Operational Systems Threads project, the Crazy Roller Coaster project, in which passengers can take a trip on a roller coaster according to the following rules:
 Soon...